joaochioda/space-challenge/README.md

 ## What is this
-This game is about a fight between two spaceships against meteros and monsters
+This game is about a fight between two spaceships against meteors and monsters

 You can controll one spaceship and your opponent (AI or HUMAN) the other.